-Communication and outreach is not only about marketing, but more importantly about information for stakeholders and end-users as part of the NQF strategy and system for results and impact, that is effectiveness over the short, medium and longer term.
+Communication and outreach are not only about marketing, but more importantly about information for stakeholders and end-users as part of the NQF strategy and system for impact (effectiveness over the short, medium and longer term).

-2.1 NQF as system
+4.1 NQF as a system

-A key message of this guideline is that user outreach and communication is one of the pillars of the NQF as a system (Figure 3), and need to be addressed in a systematic manner.
-All the pillars are of equal importance and interrelate within a continuous improvement cycle of:
+A key message is that user outreach and communication are a pillar of the NQF as a system (Figure 2).
+All the pillars of the NQF system are of equal importance and interrelate within a continuous improvement cycle of:

-- Informing, clarifying and providing a service - Building capacity and buy-in - Collecting information and feedback for monitoring - Improving the system
+- Informing, providing a service

+- Building capacity and buy-in

+- Collecting information and feedback for monitoring

+- Improving the system